-(f) Limitations
+(ix) Limitations

-The spine curvature of BioRID is established using a former (comb) during its assembly.
+- 223. The spine curvature of BioRID was established using a former (comb) during its assembly.
 This curvature essentially determines the device's posture.
-The IWG has based its evaluation work on the most recumbent of the two defined build options as this covers the majority of vehicle seats in the market.

-While evaluation has not been made of the recumbent device's repeatability and reproducibility when used in very upright vehicle seats, certain limitations are recognised even in a static condition, e.g. the stability of the head.

-The use of BioRID is therefore limited, in the context of this gtr, for use with seat back angles no less than 20° and no more than 30°.
+IWG had based its evaluation work on the most recumbent of the two defined build options as this covers the majority of vehicle seats in the market. - 224.
+While evaluation had not been made of the recumbent device's repeatability and reproducibility when used in very upright vehicle seats, certain limitations were recognised even in a static condition, e.g. the stability of the head. - 225.
+The use of BioRID was therefore limited, in the context of this UN GTR, for use with seat back angles between 20° and 30°. - 226.
 The repeatability and reproducibility studies were completed exclusively using acceleration sleds (those that are accelerated from rest by the application of a sudden force).
-Annex 9 of this gtr contains procedures for the BioRID dummy using an acceleration sled only.
+Annex 9 of this UN GTR contains procedures for the BioRID dummy using an acceleration sled only.

-(c) Injury Criteria

-Volunteer Testing - [Reserve for completion of JARI study].

-PMHS - [Reserve for completion of NHTSA study].

-EEVC - [Reserve for completion of Chalmers study].

-(d) Backset measurement method
+(c) Backset measurement method